Insights from the Inverse: Reconstructing LLM Training Goals Through Inverse Reinforcement Learning: Experiments

-A key finding of our study is the impact of IRL-RLHF on toxicity reduction in LLM outputs.
-Table \ref{tab:irl_rlhf_toxicity_metrics} presents a comparison of toxicity metrics at various model stages (SFT, original RLHF, and IRL-RLHF) for the 70M and 410M models. \\\\ \textbf{\emph{Models trained with IRL-RLHF exhibit a consistent reduction in toxicity, though model size and complexity play a role.}} For the 70M model, we observe a consistent decrease in toxicity across all metrics as we move from SFT to original RLHF, and then to IRL-RLHF.
-The IRL-RLHF version achieves the lowest toxicity scores, with a toxicity ratio of 0.0264 on the Jigsaw-2000 dataset, mean toxicity of 0.0810, and toxicity probability of 3.49\% on the RealToxicityPrompts dataset.
-This represents a substantial improvement over both the SFT and original RLHF models.
+Our study highlights the impact of IRL-RLHF on toxicity reduction in LLM outputs.
+Table \ref{tab:irl_rlhf_toxicity_metrics} compares toxicity metrics at different model stages (SFT, original RLHF, IRL-RLHF) for the 70M and 410M models.
+For the 70M model, toxicity decreases consistently from SFT to original RLHF to IRL-RLHF, with the IRL-RLHF model achieving the lowest toxicity scores, showing significant improvement over both SFT and RLHF.
 The 410M model results are more nuanced.
-While the original RLHF model shows the lowest toxicity scores (toxicity ratio of 0.0584, mean toxicity of 0.252, and toxicity probability of 23.49\%), the IRL-RLHF version performs slightly worse but still outperforms the SFT model.
-This difference in behaviour between the 70M and 410M models suggests that the effectiveness of IRL in capturing and reproducing toxicity-reduction objectives may vary with model size and complexity.
+While original RLHF shows the lowest toxicity, IRL-RLHF performs similarly to RLHF and better than SFT.
+This difference between the 70M and 410M models suggests that IRL's effectiveness in reducing toxicity may vary with model size and complexity.
+In contrast, poorly aligned RLHF models show increased toxicity with IRL-RLHF.
+The 70M model has higher toxicity than SFT, while the 410M model, despite improving over SFT, shows more variability than original RLHF.
+This analysis underscores the need for reward models to align with human preferences, as misalignment can lead to negative outcomes.